Panzanella Pasta Salad is light and healthy. Easy to make, a filling lunch and perfect for parties. The pasta even includes vegetables.

 Trio Italiano Panzanella Pasta Salad

-- 1 small, unsliced, loaf of French or Italian bread cut into 1" cubes
+- 1 Italian bread - small, unsliced, loaf of French or Italian - cut into 1" cubes

 - 3 tablespoons coconut oil

-- 1 box Ronzoni Garden Delight Trio Italiano
+- 10 ounce Ronzoni Garden Delight Trio Italiano - box

-- grape or cherry tomatoes cut into fourths, wedges, I used grape tomatoes
+- cherry tomatoes - or grape tomatoes, cut into fourths, wedges, I used grape tomatoes

 - Preheat the oven to 275 F.